Wendy Bradfield

 We stopped for water breaks and plucked ripe, juicy purple figs off the trees for our enjoyment.

-We reached the summit, and I figured it was all downhill from there – and it was, but the strength it required was unanticipated.
+We reached the last stretch - all downhill from there – and it was, but the strength it required set every muscle on fire.

-I always wanted to be an outdoorsy girl, and look at me now!
+I always wanted to be an outdoorsy girl, and now I am.

 I've pushed myself further in the last three and a half years than perhaps ever before.

-When someone asks me what I like to do for fun, I reply, things that scare me.
+When someone asks me what I like to do for fun, I say, things that scare me.

 Now my version of a good time is things that make me grow, not so much dinner and a movie.